thepangean/thepangean.github.io/README.md

 The Pangean is a newspaper that seeks to herald a revolution in media.
 It has no ideological persuasion in the articles it puts forth, welcoming diverse opinions on all kinds of subjects.
 The aim of The Pangean is to take a step back from all of the noise of the current social, cultural and political discourse and to examine real issues in a calm, balanced and nuanced way.
 The Pangean is a life affirming organisation that always seeks to infuse in the lives of our readers’ a sense of wisdom and happiness.

 ------
-## Issues and Contributing

-This install builds well with Ruby v2.5.1 and Jekyll v3.7.4.
-If you run into any problems please log them on the [issue tracker](https://github.com/jekyller/jasper2/issues).

-Feel free pull-request your patches and fixes.

 ## Thanks